Prior authorization does not fail because payers are slow.

 Where Prior Authorization Commonly Breaks Down

-Longitudinal analysis of more than 1,000,000 prior authorization cases reveals four recurring failure points that emerge when authorization is managed as isolated tasks rather than a cohesive process.
+Longitudinal analysis of more than 2,000,000 complex, category 3 code prior authorization cases reveal four recurring failure points that emerge when authorization is managed as isolated tasks rather than a cohesive process.

 Complete Documentation that Still Falls Short